PilzDE/pilz_robots/prbt_hardware_support/README.md

 # Overview
 The prbt_hardware_support package contains files needed to control hardware functions of the PRBT manipulator like STO for Stop1 functionality.
 The Pilz hardware PNOZmulti is supported using a Modbus connection.

+There is no need to call these launch files directly; they are included from `prbt_support/robot.launch`.

 # Safe stop 1 (SS1)
 The STO function (“Safe torque off”) of the robot arm is a safety function to immediately turn off torque of the drives.
 To allow a controlled stop, the safety controller is allowed to delay the STO signal by several milliseconds.
 This package opens a